anecz17/WaterfowlProject171/README.md

    macro avg       0.79      0.81      0.80        40
 weighted avg       0.82      0.80      0.80        40
 ```

-Both created promising results, despite being dissimilar approaches.
+Both created promising results.
 Currently, the thresholded neutral network had a higher precision, 87%, while the CNN had a precision of 82%.
+Full details of these executions are present in the _Preprocessing & Model Building_ Jupyter Notebook.

 ## Discussion
-Our model hit many roadblocks during the process we termed "parsing", where we took NEXRAD data and created text files listing all reflectivety and [...] values.
+Our model hit many roadblocks during the process we termed "parsing", where we took NEXRAD data and created text files listing all correlation coefficient, reflectivety,and velocity values.
 Midway through working on our machine learning models, we noticed strange behavior and formatting of certain files, that resulted in the model being more inaccurate than it was.
-Finetuning our parser was a relavent issue even up until our last few final models.
+Finetuning our parser was a relavent issue even up until our last final models.
+This is unfortunate, as it could have allowed more time to create a accurate model.

 One of the main limitations of this current model is that it was composed of around 450 datapoints and not a large set.
 The size limitations were immense, as this was the culmination of working with over 50 GBs of NEXRAD files.
 It could be revealed our model isn't reliable with a higher dataset.
 However, given more time and more CPU power, the tools and tweaks we applied to creating our convolution network would likely still work with this a higher dataset.
-Thus, we feel we created a strong starting point for creating a stable tool to identify waterfowl in NEXRAD imagery.
+We feel we created a strong starting point for creating a stable tool to identify waterfowl in NEXRAD imagery.
+However, this also suggests it would be a haste decision to deduce that the Thresholded Neural Network is more viable than the Convolution Neural Network because more data could change this.

 It is possible different methods of preprocessing the NEXRAD imagery into 2D arrays could be used, which would reduce the memory constraits of the dataset and subsequently make it easier to use larger sets data when training the models.
+Each NEXRAD image also has many fields, most of which we ommitted due to our memory-constraits.
+It would be interesting to see in further models whether these could contributes to higher classification accuracy if a way to efficiently convey this data is developed.

+Overall, it was satisfying to create two models that show some ability to accurately predict whether a reading has waterfowl or not.
+This project was somewhat out of the scope of the processing power and memory we had availible without divesting monetary resources into this assignment.
+With using external computing power and memory to preprocess the NEXRAD imagery, it would have been easier to create models.
+Without it, our group had to delegate small sets of data to each member to process and then upload to a Drive.
+This was highly inefficient and gave way to a higher likelihood of human errer, such as forgetting files and uploading them to the wrong station folders.

 ## Conclusion

 Given imagery that is soley composed of waterfowl movement, further models can be developed to analyze their behavior, such as migratory patterns.
-Thus, a futher discovery would be attempting to create models that would help answer questions about poulty biosecurity.
+A further discovery could be attempting to create models that would help answer questions about poultry biosecurity.
 This would turn our model into a form of preprocessy for further machine learning algorithms.

 ## Collaboration